OpenAPITools/openapi-generator/samples/client/petstore/python/README.md

 (Make sure you have installed `virtualenv` using `sudo pip install virtualenv`)

-You can run the tests in the current python platform:
+ Execute the following command to run the tests in the current Python (v2 or v3) environment:

 ```sh
 $ make test